oridanus/rTorrent-TV-series-organizer/README.md

 ![alt tag](https://raw.githubusercontent.com/oridanus/rTorrent-TV-series-organizer/master/Screen%20Shot%202016-03-11%20at%2012.40.54%20PM.png)

-* Use the [.rtorrent.rc](https://github.com/oridanus/rTorrent-TV-series-organizer/blob/master/.rtorrent.rc) to specify where the tv shows is downloaded to:
+* Use the [.rtorrent.rc](https://github.com/oridanus/rTorrent-TV-series-organizer/blob/master/.rtorrent.rc) to specify where the tv shows are downloaded to:

 ```ruby
 # Default directory to save the downloaded torrents.